Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 • Visible from: Northern Hemisphere

 The Ursids are a minor meteor shower that always peaks around the December solstice and produces 5-10 shooting stars per hour.
 This shower is often neglected because the mighty Geminids occur just a week before it.
-In 2025, you should definitely give the Ursids a chance, as they will occur just two days after the New Moon, so the sky will be dark.
-The Ursids’ radiant never sets below the horizon in northern locations, so you can observe the meteor shower all night.
+In 2026, the peak will occur only two days before the Full Moon, so the moonlight will interfere with observations.
+Although forecasts predict an outburst of Ursids activity on December 22, 2026, at around 14:00 GMT, with up to 20 meteors visible per hour, the bright moonlight will likely wash out most of them.
+The Ursids' radiant never sets below the horizon in northern locations, so in the Northern Hemisphere, the meteor shower is active all night long.

 How to see a meteor shower?